Mohamed-Kaizen/unplugin-svelte-components/README.md

 > **Make sure you also add `components.d.ts` to your `tsconfig.json` under `includes`.**

-## Types for global registered components
+## Registered third party components

 It's cool to have your own components have been import it, but sometime you want to import third party components.